 Conquering Chronic Pain

-When the ache just won’t go away, it’s tempting to give up hope of ever feeling healthy.
-But today there are a host of therapies that can keep pain at bay.
+When the ache just won't go away, there are a host of therapies that can help.

 When you get hurt—stub your toe, for instance—nearby nerves send a message to the spinal cord, telling your brain to feel pain.
 The throbbing sensation forces you to rest so that your body can heal.
 But a more serious injury (such as one that involves nerve damage) or illness can actually change your nervous system, causing pain pathways to become overly sensitive, so that something that wouldn’t normally hurt—like getting a hug or playing a mean game of tennis—now causes a lot of pain.

-“Once you hit the three-month mark, pain becomes very difficult to treat, so patients have to be more proactive,” says Robert Silverman, M.D., medical director of the Valley Institute for Pain in Paramus.
+“The earlier pain is diagnosed and treated, the better,” says Dr. Winne.
+“It may be more important to be treated in the first three months after the onset of pain, but that doesn’t mean you shouldn’t seek treatment after six months.”
 (At the three-month mark, untreated pain may cause nerve cells in the brain to become hypersensitive so that you hurt even though your injury has healed.)
-If your primary care doctor has prescribed treatment and you haven’t experienced any improvement after four weeks, consider a pain management clinic.
-Many such clinics are affiliated with a major medical center.
-Research shows that if you receive treatment quickly, you may be able to prevent chronic pain from taking hold.
+If your primary care doctor has prescribed treatment and you haven’t experienced improvement after four weeks, consider a pain management clinic.
+Many such clinics are affiliated with major medical centers.
+Research shows that if you receive treatment quickly, you may be able to prevent long-term chronic pain from taking hold.

 Experts agree that the best way to knock out chronic pain is to attack it from many angles.
-It’s unlikely to resolve with only one therapy because “there are often multiple causes of pain— muscle spasms as well as a herniated spinal disk, for instance,” says Dr. Park.
+It may not be resolved with only one therapy because there are often multiple causes of pain— muscle spasms as well as a herniated spinal disk, for instance.
 Keep in mind that treatment is usually trial-and-error.
-“Try as many therapies as you can,” says Dr. Silverman.
-“You have to tease out what works and what doesn’t.”

-Many pain medicine experts recommend exercise programs that involve stretching to increase your range of motion, strength training and cardiovascular conditioning.
-They help reduce discomfort and restore flexibility, strength and function.
-You may experience a flare-up of symptoms during PT, though, so be sure to find a therapist who is knowledgeable about treating chronic pain.
+Physical therapy (PT) Many pain medicine experts recommend exercise programs that involve strength training and cardiovascular conditioning and stretching to increase your range of motion.
+Such programs help reduce discomfort and restore flexibility, strength and function.
+You may experience a flareup of symptoms during PT, though, so be sure to find a therapist who is knowledgeable about treating chronic pain.

 Biofeedback can help you control bodily functions that you’re normally not aware of, such as muscle tension, heart rate and breathing.
-Using feedback from a computer or other device, you can learn how to relax muscles, which can help reduce pain.
+Using feedback from a computer or other device, you can learn how to relax muscles, and this can help reduce pain.

-Massage appears to reduce levels of the stress hormone cortisol, which is associated with pain.
+Massage is believed to reduce levels of the stress hormone cortisol, which is associated with pain.
 It may also decrease levels of a hormone that constricts blood vessels and raises blood pressure, both of which can boost pain.

 Yoga may be able to reduce pain by stimulating the body’s natural opioids.
 Its calming effect may also be beneficial.